Library

 Does research show users tap their fingers at slow loading times?
 Focus your strategy on performance optimization.
 Improving speed also reduces user drop-off and boosts overall satisfaction.

-4. Select Your Methods
+4. Select your methods

 Decide if you’ll gather qualitative data, quantitative, or both, depending on your goals.
 (Our guide on user research methods should help you out.)